Quasi-normal modes of the Ay\'on-Beato-Garc\'ia black hole surrounded by quintessence: Conclusions

+Overall, our results indicate that quintessence softens the dynamical response of the ABG black hole and increases the relaxation time of perturbations.
 We emphasize the importance of considering more realistic black hole models in which quintessence plays a significant role in their dynamics.
 Such scenarios are particularly relevant since the results may have observational implications for the analysis of gravitational wave signals, offering a theoretical framework that links oscillation spectra to the presence of dark energy.
 In this context, the modification of the metric directly influences the behaviour of the oscillations.